x

 More () »

 Incumbent Mike Gleason was the first Democrat to be voted sheriff in Williamson County in 30 years.
-Who is he up against?
+He's up against Republican Matthew Lindemann.

-WILLIAMSON COUNTY, Texas — Both Williamson County sheriff candidates have an “R” and “D” under their names on the ballot, but when it comes to protecting their residents, both candidates say the party affiliations take a back seat.
+WILLIAMSON COUNTY, Texas — The Williamson County sheriff candidates have an “R” and “D” under their names on the ballot, but when it comes to protecting their residents, both say party affiliations take a back seat.

-“When you call 911, no one says, ‘911 what’s your emergency and what’s your party affiliation?’” said current Williamson County Sheriff Mike Gleason.
+“When you call 911, no one says, ‘911, what’s your emergency and what’s your party affiliation?’” current Williamson County Sheriff Mike Gleason said.

-“We’re going to help them as much as they will allow us to help them,” said Williamson County Precinct 3 Constable Matthew Lindemann.
+“We’re going to help them as much as they will allow us to help them,” Williamson County Precinct 3 Constable Matthew Lindemann said.

 Gleason’s background

-Gleason is a long-time Austinite, who started his decades-long career in law enforcement in Travis County.
-First, he was a jail correction officer, then moved through the ranks, and eventually moved to Williamson County, getting promoted to Assistant Chief Deputy.
+Gleason is a long-time Austinite who started his decades-long career in law enforcement in Travis County.
+First, he was a jail correction officer, moving through the ranks, before eventually moving to Williamson County and being promoted to Assistant Chief Deputy.

 After he retired, Gleason was called back to run for sheriff two years into former Williamson County Sheriff Robert Chody’s reign.

 At the time, Chody was the major Republican candidate, so Gleason said he didn’t stand a chance going up against him.
-So to get on the ticket, he ran as a Democrat, claiming victory in 2020.
+To get on the ticket, he ran as a Democrat, claiming victory in 2020.

 “I have a huge Republican following, and I carry a huge Democrat following because they just want somebody to come in and do the job, and that's all we do,” Gleason said.